Can I Use Apple Cider Vinegar to Clean My Keurig?

 Are Dedicated Commercial Cleaners for Your Keurig Better than Apple Cider Vinegar?

-Some may work quicker in removing crud from your Keurig but knowing exactly what is in these cleaners can be difficult.
-Therefore I prefer using something I know is natural and non-toxic like apple cider vinegar to clean my Keurig.
+Some may work quicker in removing crud from your Keurig, but knowing exactly what is in these cleaners can be difficult.
+Therefore using something natural and non-toxic, like apple cider vinegar is safer.

 What Are Some Other Household Staples That Can Clean Your Keurig?